Prokash21/Prokash21.github.io/content/home/extracurricular.md

 ### Travelling and Photography
 <center><img src="media/Photography_jpd.jpg" alt="States and National parks I visited"/></center>
 I’ve always loved exploring new places.
 The best part of going on a summit is losing your mobile network for those five or six days and it feels like the outside world doesn’t exist.<br>
-I love taking photos and feel passionate about capturing story the harmony of nature.
+I love taking photos and feel passionate about capturing the harmony of nature.
 Looking back at those pictures in my archive is like pressing Ctrl + Z, which instantly takes me back to that exact moment.<br>
 Here are some moments I captured during my travels.

 ### Music